Hammerhead8/Resistive/README.md

 # Resistive
-Resistive is a C++ library for calculating the node voltages and branch currents in purely resistive cicuits.
-The user provides the number of nodes in the circuit, a conductance matrix, and the value and location of a DC input voltage source.
-Resistive using nodal analysis to calculate the node voltages.
-Using these, it can calculate the branch currents.
+Resistive is a C++ library for calculating the node voltages in DC and AC circuits.
+The syntax is similar to SPICE, where the user provides the nodes where the element is connected and its value.
+This means that the user does not need to calculate the conductance matrix themselves.
+Resistive uses nodal analysis to calculate the node voltages.

-It is also possible to calculate the loop currents using mesh analysis.
-The user provides a resistance matrix and a vector of the loop voltages, which will be illustrated in the example below.

-Currently, Resistive supports multiple DC voltage sources, but only if the sources have a terminal connected to ground.
+Currently, Resistive supports DC and AC sources, but only if all sources are of the same frequency and all sources need to have one node connected to ground.

 # Dependencies
 The only external dependancy is LAPACKE.
 If you're using Linux then it should be available through your software